 Festivals in Amsterdam and Netherlands

 Over het IJ Festival – A 10 day summer theatre festival held on the waterfront of the IJ river and around Amsterdam Noord.
 It also includes live bands, DJs and plenty of good food and drink.
-27th edition due 5-14 Jul 2019.
+28th edition due for 10-19 Jul 2020 is now cancelled.
 Location is NDSM wharf, Amsterdam (accessible by free ferry from Amsterdam Central).

 Kwaku Festival – The Kwaku festival is a colourful event held in south-east Amsterdam over consecutive weekends during the summer.
 The festival’s origins came about to celebrate the anniversary of the abolition of slavery in the Dutch Antilles and Suriname.
 It features live music, dance, DJs, a football competition and appetising ethnic food stalls.
-Expected July-August 2019 (dates unconfirmed) at Nelson Mandelapark, south-east Amsterdam.
+2020 event is cancelled, expected July-August 2021 at Nelson Mandelapark, south-east Amsterdam.

 Milkshake Festival – Gay-friendly dance music festival over a weekend organised by Paradiso and AIR which includes a camping area.
-Due 27-28 Jul 2019 at Westerpark, Amsterdam.
+Event on 25-26 Jul 2020 at Westerpark, Amsterdam is cancelled.

 North Sea Jazz Festival – The world’s largest indoor music festival held over 3 days featuring international jazz plus blues, soul, funk, hip hop, world music and more.
-To be held 12-14 Jul 2019 at Ahoy Rotterdam.
+2020 event is cancelled, to be held 9-11 Jul 2021 at Ahoy Rotterdam.

 See our complete festival calendar for Amsterdam